UK Overseas Territories Fund

 We are open to requests for project costs and core funding.
 Applicants should demonstrate a funding need and are not expected to hold excessive free reserves i.e. unspent and unrestricted funds.

 We welcome funding applications for practical conservation activities in support of the protection and restoration of habitats and species on land and in the sea.
 We will also consider funding organisational capacity building, policy related work, acquisition of land with intrinsic conservation value, and advocacy for the creation and implementation of legislative frameworks.
+We also provide grants which can be used by a successful applicant to cover core costs, salaries, overheads etc. as is most needed.
 Regardless of the specific nature of the funded work, we are always keen to fund work which has a legacy beyond the life of the grant.

 What we don’t fund